2022 American League Division Series: New York vs. Cleveland

-This is the sixth postseason meeting between the Yankees and Guardians, with the Yankees holding a 3–2 advantage in their postseason meetings.
+This was the sixth postseason meeting between the Yankees and Guardians, with the Yankees holding a 3–2 advantage in their postseason meetings.
 The Guardians (then named Indians) previously won the 1997 American League Division Series 3–2 and the 2007 American League Division Series 3–1, while the Yankees previously won the 1998 American League Championship Series 4–2 and the 2017 American League Division Series 3–2.
 The fifth and latest meeting came during the 2020 American League Wild Card Series when New York swept Cleveland in two games.
-In the regular season, New York won the season series 5-1.
+In the regular season, New York won the season series 5–1.

 Game 1

 Gerrit Cole took the mound in his first postseason home game for the Yankees, who despite making the postseason in each of the last two seasons, had not played a home game in the playoffs since October 18, 2019.
 Steven Kwan homered off of Cole to right field to make it 1–0 Guardians in the third inning.
-The home run Cole gave up marked his seventh postseason appearance giving up a home run, tied for the most home runs given up in consecutive postseason appearances.
+The home run Cole gave up marked his seventh postseason appearance, giving up a home run, tied for the most home runs given up in consecutive postseason appearances.
 In the bottom of the third, the Yankees struck back as Harrison Bader hit a solo shot to left to tie the game.
-In the fifth, Isiah Kiner-Falefa hit a triple to right field and catcher Jose Trevino had a sacrifice fly scoring Kiner-Falefa to make it 2–1.
-Then in the bottom of the sixth, Aaron Judge walked and stole second base and went to third due to a throwing error by Austin Hedges attempting to pick Judge off.
-The next batter Anthony Rizzo hit a two-run home run scoring Judge from third to extend the Yankees lead to 4–1.
+In the fifth, Isiah Kiner-Falefa hit a triple to right field, and catcher Jose Trevino had a sacrifice fly scoring Kiner-Falefa to make it 2–1.
+Then in the bottom of the sixth inning, Aaron Judge walked and stole second base and went to third due to a throwing error by Austin Hedges attempting to pick Judge off.
+The next batter Anthony Rizzo hit a two-run home run scoring Judge from third to extend the Yankees' lead to 4–1.
 After giving up the home run to Kwan, Cole bounced back as he pitched 6 1/3 innings, allowing four hits, one walk, hitting one batter, and striking out eight batters to get the win.
 Clay Holmes faced the final two batters in the ninth and closed out the 4–1 victory.
-With the win, this marked the sixth straight postseason victory over the Guardians starting from the Yankees' 2–0 comeback in the 2017 ALDS.
+With the win, this marked the sixth straight postseason victory over the Guardians, starting from the Yankees' 2–0 comeback in the 2017 ALDS.